 After the declaration of UPSC Mains result, the shortlisted candidates get an interview call letter from the Commission.
 IAS interview is the final round of the selection process.
 Here the board members will test the personality of the candidates, and it carries a total of 275 marks.
 The IAS Interview lasts around 20 minutes, and aspirants face interview questions on a broad range of topics.
-Facing the UPSC Interview may seem daunting, but if you are armed with information and facts, you can ace it.
+Facing the UPSC Interview may seem daunting, but you can ace it if you are armed with information and facts.

 UPSC Interview Important Details

 Here are some important details a candidate should know about the UPSC interview.

 - The venue for IAS Interview is Union Public Service Commission (UPSC), Dholpur House, Shahjahan Road, New Delhi-110069.

 - Timing is mentioned in the call letter of the candidates.
 There are two sessions per day - the forenoon session (9 AM onwards) and the afternoon session (1 PM onwards).

 - The dress code is basic and formal.